abinit/abinit/doc/tutorial/gwr_intro.md

 collinear spins ([[nsppol]] = 2), points of the minimax mesh, $(\gg, \gg')$ components, and $\kk$-points.
-The user can specify the number of MPI-processes for the different dimensions using the input variable [[gwr_np_kgts]], although this is completely optional as GWR is able to build the MPI Cartesian grid at runtime on the basis of the number of MPI processes available and the sizes of the problems.
+The user can specify the number of MPI-processes for the different dimensions using the input variable [[gwr_np_kgts]], although this is completely optional as GWR is able to build the MPI Cartesian grid at runtime on the basis of the number of MPI processes available, the size of the problem and the memory allocated.

 There are, however, some basic rules that is worth keeping in mind if decent parallel performance is wanted.
 Ideally the total number of MPI processes should be a multiple of [[gwr_ntau]] * [[nsppol]] as the parallelism